Teagan Quitoriano: Professional career

+Houston Texans (first stint)

-Quitoriano was drafted by the Houston Texans in the fifth round, 170th overall, of the 2022 NFL Draft.
+Quitoriano was selected by the Houston Texans in the fifth round, 170th overall, of the 2022 NFL draft.
 He was placed on injured reserve on September 1, 2022.
-While being activated hours before a Thursday Night game against the Philadelphia Eagles, he caught a two-yard touchdown pass for his first NFL reception.
+He was activated hours before the team's Week 8 Thursday Night Football game against the Philadelphia Eagles, and caught a two-yard touchdown pass for his first NFL reception.
 In Week 18, against the Indianapolis Colts, he had three receptions for 83 yards in the 32–31 victory.
 He finished his rookie season with seven receptions for 113 receiving yards and two receiving touchdowns in nine games, of which he started six.

+On October 31, 2023, Quitoriano was placed on injured reserve.

+On September 4, 2024, Quitoriano was waived by the Texans with an injury settlement.

+Chicago Bears

+On September 24, 2024, Quitoriano signed with the Chicago Bears practice squad.

+Houston Texans (second stint)

+On October 9, 2024, the Houston Texans signed Quitoriano off of the Bears' practice squad.

+Atlanta Falcons

+On March 28, 2025, Quitoriano signed with the Atlanta Falcons.